sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ```

-This time we'll just see the number 2 twice, this is because the `when` operator triggers the evaluation of the supplied block ONLY when the supplied expression (`$a == 2`) becomes true.
+This time we'll just see the number 2 twice, this is because the `when` operator triggers the evaluation of the supplied block ONLY when the supplied expression (`a == 2`) becomes true.